PKU-Alignment/omnisafe/docs/source/BaseRL/TRPO.rst

             trpo.Fvp()
             ^^^
-            TRPO algorithm Build the Hessian-vector product instead of the full Hessian matrix based on an approximation of the KL-divergence, flowing the next steps:
+            TRPO algorithm Builds the Hessian-vector product instead of the full Hessian matrix based on an approximation of the KL-divergence, flowing the next steps:

             (1) Calculate the KL divergence between two policy.